pdigennaro/WaterS20/README.md

 Train data will be created in the same folder of the Python script.

 You can also use the automatic train with dynamic setting of neurons and epochs (see the <i>train_script.sh</i> file).
 In this case, a custom "RESULTS" folder will be created, with the train data according to the dynamic configuration chosen.
+A Dockerfile is also available to create a container with the exact environment used during our tests.
+In the docker.info file there is a list of useful commands that can be used for this purpose.

 ## Arduino Environment